joseee-molina/joseee-molina/README.md

 - 🌱 I’m currently learning new tools, including Spring Boot, Angular, and mastering non-relational databases like MongoDB.

-- 🥅 2022-2023 Goals: get an internship at a tech startup, a big tech company or a finance company, and secure a full time job after graduation.
+- 🥅 2022-2023 Goals: get an internship at a tech startup, a big tech company or a finance company, and secure a full-time job after graduation.
 Sharpen my Software skills (I'm currently learning cloud-based microservice development and its integration with Angular, Azure and AWS).
 I will dive deeper into quantitative finance, trading and the computer systems surrounding them.
 I am learning to play tennis and to dance bachata.

 - 😃 Don't hesitate to reach out for questions and/or opportunities.